 We typically provide Aiden with real, solid food around lunch time and dinner time.
 We will give him some combination of a piece of chicken, fruit and/or vegetable.
 It’s usually part of whatever we are eating for dinner.
 Young babies do better with long strips of food (since their pincer grasp hasn’t developed yet).
 Using a crinkle cutter can help cut food into a manageable shape for baby.
 If we are eating out, we make sure to get some side dishes he can eat.
 This encourages him to learn social skills and distracts him and keeps him happy!
 We don’t worry very much about him choking because at this young age, if he get a piece of food that is too big, he has a reflex that will force them to spit it out (but we are familiar with baby CPR just in case).

 We don’t really make specific things just for him yet.
 However, we are careful not to give him too much salt, dairy or sugar.
 We do have the Baby Led Weaning Cookbook so that we have some idea of recipes that would be appropriate for Aiden.
 I also have lots of pinned recipe options.
 Pinterest is a great place to get BLW ideas.

-The other thing we incorporated is water in a sippy cup.
+The other thing we incorporated in starting solids with baby led weaning is water in a sippy cup.
 Aiden loves coconut water so we usually give him coconut water mixed with plain water in a cup.
 We haven’t quite found a sippy cup we like yet, so I will keep you posted.
 UPDATED: We found that the Camelbak Eddy water bottle works really well for a sippy cup!

-Did you do baby led weaning?
+Did you have success starting solids with baby led weaning?
 Do you have any BLW recipes?
 Do you have a favorite sippy cup?
 Please share in the comments below!